data-pup/misc-notes/twiggy-issue-57/NOTES-CONTD.md

 the binary.
 ```

-We will also continue to default to the case

 __Next Steps:__

-[ ] - Remove the `successor` work, this can be done using `neighbors` instead.
+[x] - Remove the `successor` work, this can be done using `neighbors` instead.
-[ ] - Sort items by size if no parameter is given.
+[x] - Sort items by size if no parameter is given.
-[ ] - Replace the arrow shown when the graph is being descended, so it's not confusing.
+[x] - Replace the arrow shown when the graph is being descended, so it's not confusing.
+[x] - Remove the `calledThrice...` function, recompile the wasm module.